 We all love a good conspiracy theory.
 Well, here is a doozy.
-There is a scam online that I have coined “product laundering” and it is becoming a serious problem for Amazon businesses.
+There's a scam online that I've coined “product laundering” and it is becoming a serious problem for Amazon businesses.
 This is a form of Amazon buyer fraud that is a direct risk to the health of your Amazon seller’s account.

 It is impossible for me to quantify how often this is actually happening because most sellers are not on the lookout for it.
 Those who are looking out for it still have a hard time proving it.
 I believe it happens more than many people think (since many are completely unaware this happens), but please, don’t assume that all of your customer complaints are a result of corrupt buyers.
 Many sellers mess up their chances of reinstating ASINs or their accounts because they blame the buyers too much without proof.
 So, read what I am saying and keep it in mind as a possibility but not the norm or a common occurrence.

 I write here at EntreResource (obviously), but I also wrote suspension appeals for sellers (I am out of the business now).
 This means that I see a LOT of suspended accounts and products.